Should you insure your home with an HO-2 policy?

 With a typical homeowners insurance policy, liability applies worldwide — except when you’re driving a vehicle.
 If you are found liable for damage to another person’s property or their bodily injuries, this coverage would provide assistance.

 This includes your wardrobe, your furniture, your TV, your paintings, and any other personal property.
 Sub-limits for personal property exist on most insurance policies.
-Below are standard limitations.
+Below are standard homeowners personal property limitations.

 |$1,500||Jewelry, watches, furs||Theft-only|